elephantscale/internet2-cloud-course-v2/labs/06-networking/README.md

 # Networking / VPC

-Learn about how to setup VPC (Virtual Private Clouds) and Firewalls
+Learn how to setup a VPC (Virtual Private Clouds) and Firewalls

 ---